hmartelb/Pix2Pix-Timbre-Transfer/README.md

 # Pix2Pix Timbre Transfer
  Musical Timbre Transfer using the Pix2Pix architecture

-The Pix2Pix architecture has proven effective for natural images, and the authors of the original paper claim that it can perform well the problem of image-to-image translation.
+The Pix2Pix architecture has proven effective for natural images, and the authors of the [original paper](https://arxiv.org/pdf/1611.07004.pdf) claim that it can perform well the problem of image-to-image translation.
 However, synthetic images may present a challenging use scenario.

-In this work, we focus on using the pix2pix architecture to generate audio in a similar fashion as the style transfer problem to test the performance of this network.
+In this work, we use the Pix2Pix architecture for a substantially different application: to generate audio in a similar fashion as the style transfer problem.

 ### What is musical timbre transfer?